World Darts Championship: Beau Greaves beaten in final-set thriller by Daryl Gurney to suffer first-round exit at Alexandra Palace

 Ryan Searle kicks off Saturday's afternoon session when he faces Brendan Dolan, before Andreas Harrysson plays Motomu Sakai, Dirk van Duijvenbode takes on James Hurrell and Dave Chisnall plays Ricardo Pietreczko.

-Former world champion Michael Smith opens the evening session against Niels Zonneveld ahead of Chris Dobey playing Andrew Gilding, before Stephen Bunting plays Nitin Kumar.
+Former world champion Michael Smith opens the evening session against Niels Zonneveld ahead of Chris Dobey playing Andrew Gilding and Stephen Bunting taking on Nitin Kumar.

 Jonny Clayton was due to face Dom Taylor in the final match of the day, but the Welshman has received a bye to the third round after Taylor was suspended by the Darts Regulation Authority for failing a drugs test.